E11

 Steps:

 - 1. Check thermostat: Ensure the thermostat is set to HEAT and the setpoint is above room temperature.
-Replace batteries if applicable.
+Replace batteries, if applicable.

 - 2. Inspect wiring at boiler: Remove the front panel and locate the thermostat or TT terminals on the control.
-Verify wires are firmly attached and not broken.
+Verify that wires are firmly attached and not broken.

-- 3. Look for shorts: Inspect thermostat cable along its path for crushed or exposed conductors.
+- 3. Look for shorts: Inspect the thermostat cable along its path for crushed or exposed conductors.
 Repair or replace damaged cable.

 - 4. Low-voltage fuse: Some Slant/Fin controls include a small fuse protecting the 24V circuit.
-Check and replace with the same rating if blown, but only after correcting any short.
+Check and replace it with the same rating if blown, but only after correcting any short.

 Professional help: If E11 persists with correct wiring and a known-good thermostat, the control board input may be defective and require replacement.